Batyoaron/thm-writeups/b3dr0ck/writeup.md

 Nmap done: 1 IP address (1 host up) scanned in 1.00 seconds
 ```

-Trying Port 9009 in broweser, it returned
+Trying Port 9009 in browser, it returned

 ```Unsupported or unrecognized SSL message```